Nuand/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

  * `type=<type>`

     Type of flash image.
-Defaults to '`raw`'.
+Defaults to `raw`.

     Valid options are: